By Stratis Georgiou – a Concerned Orthodox Christian

 My spiritual father recently made a point to me, which I believe we must remember, but, not in the same way our as Protestants friends do (i.e. to the exclusion of the Mother of God, Icons, Holy Tradition, the Sacraments):

-Stated yet another way, I believe that the point of my spiritual’s father advice is to make sure that we are filtering out what Saint Paul calls “stupid controversies, genealogies, dissensions, and quarrels over the law, for they are unprofitable and futile. …” [x]
+Stated yet another way, I believe that the point of my spiritual’s father advice is to make sure that we are filtering out what Saint Paul calls “stupid controversies, genealogies, dissensions, and quarrels over the law, for they are unprofitable and futile. …” [x] as we walk along our Orthodox paths.

 But, this begs the following question: When is enough… enough?

-And, this brings me to what I call the longer answer to the question of what we, as an individual Orthodox Christian, can, should, or may do when we observe our hierarchs engaging in things that don’t seem to jibe with the clear Canons of our faith … like concelebrating the Divine Liturgy with the Heterodox.
+And, this brings me to what I call the longer answer to the question of what we, as an individual Orthodox Christians, can, should, or may do when we observe our hierarchs engaging in things that don’t seem to jibe with the clear Canons of our faith … like concelebrating the Divine Liturgy with the Heterodox.

 Answering this question on an individual level involves a lot of introspection and prayer and consultation with your Orthodox advisors and friends about how you want to live your Orthodox Christian life.